HenryLee97/OhCAML/README.md

 # OhCAML

-OhCAML is Checking Assistant for ML
+OhCAML is Checking Assistant for small ML

 ## Install Package
 Install package with opam